igroff/epiquery2/README.md

 the JSON encoded information needed to configure the various drivers.
 Ya, gnarly.
 We'll do this one through examples.
 * `ENABLE_TEMPLATE_ACLS` - (optional) ACLs are enabled by default, however it's possible to disable them by setting this to the string 'DISABLED'
 * `HTTP_REQUEST_TIMEOUT_IN_SECONDS` - Number of seconds after which node will timeout connections, specifically this is used to set [server.setTimeout(x)](https://nodejs.org/docs/latest-v5.x/api/http.html#http_request_settimeout_timeout_callback) which defaults to 2 minutes both in node and here in epiquery2.
+* `EPI_SCREAMER_URL` - Set this to `https://services.glgresearch.com/epi-screamer/epiquery`.
+In development mode, we post every epiquery2 request context here to aid in debugging when it comes time to create pull requests against the GLG `epiquery-templates` repository.

 #### Sample Configuration (~/.epiquery2/config)
         export TEMPLATE_REPO_URL=https://github.com/intimonkey/epiquery-templates.git